Armin Luistro: K+12 Basic Education Program

 Luistro is a major proponent of the K+12 Basic Education Program in the Philippines.
 The program seeks to add two years to the current 10-year basic education curriculum, and make graduates more competitive.
 The program involves kindergarten, six years of elementary, four years of junior high school, and two years of senior high school.
 Kindergarten was required in 2012 while senior high school is planned to be included in the curriculum by 2016.
 DepEd said that 77 percent of its participants in fora are in favor of the change.
 Before its implementation in 2012, the Philippines was the only country in Asia which employed 10 years of basic education—all other countries had 12.
 Numerous parties have opposed the plan including Ateneo de Manila University President Bienvenido Nebres and progressive groups of students, teachers and parents.
 A spokesperson of No To K–12 Alliance said:

 Indigenous framework of education

 Luistro signed on behalf of the Deped the national policy framework for Indigenous peoples education in 2011.
 The framework aims to address Indigenous peoples' lack of access to "culture-responsive basic education".
 The framework directs DepEd offices and units to ensure that textbooks and other learning materials are free from discriminatory and erroneous content that misrepresent the history and culture of Indigenous peoples.

+Non-academic work

+Luistro is also the president of the largest business NGO in the country, the Philippine Business for Social Progress (PBSP).
+He has held various positions in other governmental and intergovernmental organisations, such as the Advisory Council of the National Youth Commission (NYC), the UNESCO National Commission of the Philippines and the South East Asian Ministers of Education Organisation (SEAMEO).

+On June 24 of 2025, Pope Leo XIV also named him as a member of the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life making him the first Filipino and Asian descent to hold the position.
+As stated on the Vatican's website, the dicastery is a section of the Roman Curia tasked with promoting, supporting, and overseeing the implementation of evangelical counsels.

+Honors

+Bro.
+Luistro has been honored with the eponymous Bro.
+Armin Luistro Park at the Kalipay Elementary School in Gingoog City.
+For his work in human rights, Bro.
+Luistro has also been awarded as one of the first Most Distinguished Human Rights Defenders by Amnesty International in 2020.
+He was awarded the 2023 Gawad Bukas Palad Award by the Ateneo De Manila University for exhibiting the Ignatian spirit of generosity in giving back to the poor and the suffering.

+In 2016, Bro.
+Luistro was awarded the Order of Lakandula by Pres.
+Benigno Aquino for his legacy as Education Secretary.